mattbrailsford/umbraco-authu/README.md

 ## Usage
 ### Authenticating
-With an endpoint configured, initial authentication can be performed by sending a POST request to the endpoints url with a body containing the following key values:
+With an endpoint configured, initial authentication can be performed by sending an POST request to the endpoints url with a body of content type `application/x-www-form-urlencoded`, containing the following key values:
 * __grant_type__ = "password"
 * __username__ = The users username
 * __password__ = The users password